aysevllpkts/TrAnnoScope/README.md

 # TrAnnoScope

-**TrAnnoScope** is a comprehensive workflow designed to process both long and short reads to generate full-length transcripts and perform comprehensive functional annotation.
+**TrAnnoScope** is a comprehensive workflow designed to process long and short reads to generate full-length transcripts and perform comprehensive functional annotation.

-TrAnnoScope is built on the Snakemake, offering a robust suite of features for generating full-length transcriptomes from multiple tissues using long and short reads, along with functional annotation of the resulting transcripts.
-The workflow is modular, consisting of sub-workflows that can be run independently for specific analyses.
+TrAnnoScope is built on the **Snakemake**, offering a robust suite of features for generating full-length transcriptomes from multiple tissues using long and short reads, along with functional annotation of the resulting transcripts.
+The modular workflow consists of sub-workflows that can be run independently for specific analyses.
 The initialization step involves installing necessary bioinformatics packages and preparing relevant reference databases.

 During preprocessing, various quality control tools are used to assess and improve the quality of raw Illumina reads, while IsoSeq3 is employed to obtain high-quality reads from PacBio data.
 Optional error correction and contamination removal steps are also defined.
 FMLRC can be used to enhance the quality of long reads by correcting errors based on clean Illumina reads, while BlobTools2 removes contamination from long reads using coverage information derived from the clean Illumina reads and BUSCO results.